kostrykin/galaxy-image-analysis/CONTRIBUTING.md

 </output>
 ```

-For testing of non-binary **label map outputs** with interchangeable labels, we recommend using the `iou` metric (one minus the intersection over the union).
-At the moment it is not possible to *pin* specific labels, for example to verify that the background is assigned the correct label, but this will hopefully be added in the future:
+For testing of non-binary **label map outputs** with interchangeable labels, we recommend using the `iou` metric (one minus the *intersection over the union*).
+With the default value of `eps` of 0.01, this asserts that there is no labeled image region with an *intersection over the union* of less than 99%:
 ```xml
 <output name="output" value="output.tiff" ftype="tiff" compare="image_diff" metric="iou"/>
 ```
+At the moment it is not possible to *pin* specific labels, for example to verify that the background is assigned the correct label, but this will hopefully be added in the future.

 For testing of **intensity image outputs** we recommend the `rms` metric (root mean square), because it is very sensitive to large pixel value differences, but tolerates smaller differences.
 ```xml
 <output name="output" value="output.tiff" ftype="tiff" compare="image_diff" metric="rms"/>
 ```